EnterpriseDB/tpa/docs/configure-instance.md

 ```

-In this snippet, designed to be part of a training lab, we create a user `student`, add them to the `admin` group, set the password, allow them to ssh with just password authentication, update `/etc/sudoers`, and restart the ssh service.
+In this snippet, designed to be part of a training lab, we create a user
+`student`, add them to the `admin` group, set a password, allow them to SSH
+with just password authentication, update `/etc/sudoers`, and restart the SSH
+service.

-*Disclaimer - allowing ssh access to Internet facing instances with just password authentication is a security risk, and shouldn't be enabled on any production system*.
+*Disclaimer - allowing SSH access to Internet facing instances with just
+password authentication is a security risk, and shouldn't be enabled on any
+production system*.

 ```